kaiw1atcmu/kaiw1atcmu.github.io/index.md

 Again, thanks for reading, and please keep an eye on what's going on here!

 ## Hierarchy Of This Site
+### Where To Find Public Posts
+I will place public posts in the side bar, where they appear under corresponding categories they belong to.
+The public posts placed here are fairly stable, while still subject to minor updates, such as adding most recent SOTA algorithms.

-### Where To Find Posts
+### Where To Find Sketch Posts
-I will temporarily store sketched posts under *News* in the navigation bar.
-After being edited and refined, it will be removed from *News* and be permanently placed in the side bar under the folder for its respective category.
+I will temporarily store sketched posts under *Sketch Posts* in the navigation bar.
+After being edited and refined, they will be removed from *Sketch Posts* and permanently placed in the side bar under the dropdown folder corresponding to the categories they belong to.
 Further updates to the posts are still possible, if necessary.

-### Where To Find Repositories
+### Where To Find Github Repositories
-I will provide a link to my GitHub page under *GitHub* in the navigation bar, where all my repositories are displayed.
+I will provide a link to my GitHub page under *GitHub Repos* in the navigation bar, where all my repositories/projects are displayed.

-### Where To Find Publications
+### Where To Find Academic Publications
-I will post copies of my publications (including pre-prints on *arxiv*, technical reports, conference/journal papers, etc.) under *Products* in the navigation bar.
+I will post copies of my publications (including pre-prints on *arxiv*, technical reports, conference/journal papers, etc.) under *Publications* in the navigation bar, if any.

 ## Logistics
 ### Versioning Convention